tempestphp/tempest-docs/src/Web/Documentation/content/1.x/1-essentials/02-views.md

 ---

 :::warning
-Tempest/view is currently experimental and is not covered by our backwards compatibility promise.
+Tempest View is currently experimental and is not covered by our backwards compatibility promise.
 :::

 ## Overview

-Views in Tempest use a syntax that can be thought of as a superset of HTML.
-Under the hood, [PHP 8.4's DOM parser](https://www.php.net/manual/en/book.dom.php) is used to parse templates before compiling them.
+Views in Tempest are parsed by Tempest View, our own templating engine.
+Tempest View uses a syntax that can be thought of as a superset of HTML.
 If you prefer using a templating engine with more widespread support, [you may also use Blade, Twig, or any other](#using-other-engines)—as long as you provide a way to initialize it.

 ### Syntax overview